-Salmon with Dijon sauce, quinoa, and green beans
+Salmon with Dijon sauce, blistered green beans, and quinoa

-A creamy, lemony mustard sauce takes this dinner-party-worthy salmon dish, complete with quinoa and green beans, to the next level.
+A lemony mustard sauce takes this dinner-party-worthy seafood dish, complete with high-protein quinoa and fiber-packed green beans, to the next level.

 In your bag

 - 4 or 5 sprigs organic fresh flat-leaf parsley

 - Fish options: